aplatform64/aplatform64/docs/roles/dops_gitlab_server.md

 Supported features in the current version:

 - Deploy application.
 Packages are defined in the variable `dops_gitlab_server_profiles`.
+- Control application subsystem services.
+Services are defined in the variable `dops_gitlab_server_subsystems`.
+- Configure OS level firewall rules.
+Rules are defined in the varible `dops_gitlab_server_firewall_rules`.
+- Configure server options.
+Options are defined in the variable `dops_gitlab_server_server`.

 The **dops_gitlab_server** Ansible-Role is part of the [A:Platform64](https://github.com/serdigital64/aplatform64) project and is available in the [devops](https://aplatform64.readthedocs.io/en/latest/collections/devops) Ansible-Collection.